 - All you need is breastmilk!
-The American Academy of Pediatrics and the American Academy of Family Physicians both recommend that your baby have a diet of purely breastmilk for the first 6 months --no other food or drink is needed.
-After that, solids can be added, with continued breastfeeding for a year or more.
+The American Academy of Pediatrics recommends that your baby have a diet of purely breastmilk for the first 6 months -- no other food or drink is needed.

 - Feed early and often.
-Nurse as soon as possible after birth.
 Feed at the earliest signs of hunger: if baby's awake, sucking on hands, moving his mouth or eyes, or stretching.

 - Watch the baby, not the clock.
 Feed your baby when she's hungry, and switch sides when swallowing slows down or she takes herself off the breast.

 - Don't wait to ask for help, if you need it.
-Learning any new skill can require patience and extra advice.
 If you wait too long to get the help you need, it may be harder to breastfeed.
 Stick with it - it's worth it!